panevo/django-nexus-auth/README.md

 - `GET /oauth/providers`: Get the active provider types and the corresponding authorization URLs.
 - `POST /oauth/<str:provider_type>/exchange`: Exchange the authorization code retrieved from the authorization URL for JWT tokens for your Django application.

-## Multi-Tenant Support
+## Multi-Tenant Example

-The package supports multi-tenant providers by modifying the `CONFIG` and providing a custom `PROVIDERS_HANDLER` value in the settings.
+By providing a custom `PROVIDERS_HANDLER` value in the settings, you can implement multi-tenant support.

 ```python
 NEXUS_AUTH = {